 Fred B. Buck has been a litigator and trial lawyer for over thirty years.
 He has represented clients in high exposure cases in many diverse areas of the law including general negligence, product liability, professional liability, commercial motor vehicle, and construction site accidents.
 Mr. Buck has also defended civil rights actions, an antitrust case, defamation actions, Dragonetti Act claims, employment actions, life, health and disability insurance misrepresentation cases, dramshop cases, insurance coverage disputes, and insurance bad faith cases.
+He is the Chair of the Casualty Practice Group at Rawle & Henderson.
 Mr. Buck is frequently retained as trial counsel shortly before trial in catastrophic cases involving significant exposure to the client.

 Mr. Buck worked full time at a Philadelphia litigation firm during much of his time in law school.
 His responsibilities included the preparation of pretrial submissions such as motions in limine, points for charge and trial briefs, and the preparation of witnesses for trial testimony.
 In addition to full-time employment and his studies, Mr. Buck was a member of Temple Law School’s team in the National Moot Court Competition.
 Following graduation from law school, Mr. Buck served a two-year clerkship with the Honorable J. William Ditter, Jr., of the United States District Court for the Eastern District of Pennsylvania.